ditup/solid-index/README.md

 We run it [in production](https://index.ditup.org/inbox), with [LDF server](https://index.ditup.org/ldf) serving the data, with pm2 and Nginx.
 Documentation shall be added.

+### Notes to self

+- you need to authenticate
+- to authenticate, the profile needs to contain `me: solid:oidcIssuer <issuer url e.g. https://solidcommunity.net>.`

 ## License

 [MIT](./LICENSE)